Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - 2 tablespoons granulated sugar

-- 1/3 cup fresh key lime juice (from about 6 key limes)
+- 1/2 cup fresh key lime juice, strained (from about 12 key limes)

 - 5 large egg yolks